eyeck3/literate-potato/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+If one person is struggling with their assignment they must communicate with the rest of the group to resolve the issue promptly and effectively.

 ## Add any other rules that your team establishes to help each other work effectively together